 If your plan involves buying a property and using some of the exchange funds to make improvements, you’re looking at a build-to-suit or improvement exchange.
 These are among the most complex and, therefore, most expensive exchanges.
 Fees typically fall between $7,500 and $15,000.
 The reason for the high cost is the extensive administrative work required.
 Your QI doesn’t just hold the funds; they must manage and disburse them to contractors as work is completed, all while ensuring every step complies with IRS regulations.
 This ongoing oversight throughout the construction period demands a much higher level of service and attention to detail.

-Are There Hidden QI Fees to Watch For?
+Are There Hidden QI Fees I Should Know About?

 A flat fee for a 1031 exchange sounds simple, but the final bill can sometimes tell a different story.
 While most QIs are transparent, some fee structures have gray areas that can lead to unexpected costs.
 Knowing what to look for helps you protect your bottom line.
 It’s all about asking the right questions upfront to understand exactly what you’re paying for.
 Here are a few common costs that might not be included in the standard price tag.